 Questions and Topics Addressed in this Episode

-- An elaboration of sustainable development and the sense of responsibility embedded in it, in theory, and in practice.
+- Can you elaborate on the vision of sustainable development and the sense of responsibility embedded in it, in theory, and in practice?

-- Comments on the close relationship between human health, animal health, and our relationship with nature, from the perspective of a former head of WHO and a sustainable development leader.
+- What is the relationship between human health, animal health, and nature?
+Especially from your the perspective as former head of WHO and sustainable development leader.

 - What are the ethical challenges that underpin sustainable development challenges?

 - Thoughts on engaging and empowering young leaders especially for ethical and visionary leadership towards sustainable development.

 - Can the Earth Charter be useful, as an ethical reference or as an instrument that adds value in articulating the vision of sustainable development?